The Midwives of New Jersey – WaterBorn™

 The Midwives of New Jersey are in the business of changing the world through birth.
 We believe that encouraging and supporting women in natural birth enables them to see how incredible and powerful they are and will change them as women and as mothers forever.

 For this reason we are pleased to offer our clients the option of a Waterbirth.
-We offer Waterbirth in the comfort of your very own home with the use of one of our inflatable birth tubs, at Morristown Medical Center in Morristown NJ or at Hoboken University Medical Center.
+We offer Waterbirth in the comfort of your very own home with the use of one of our inflatable birth tubs, at Morristown Medical Center in Morristown NJ or at Our Birthing Center.
 Each of our midwives and midwife assistants have been trained in our proprietary WaterBorn™ program and are experts at overseeing and assisting in the labor and delivery of our water babies.

 We caught our first water baby in March 2000.
 Since that time, we have become the area’s leading expert in Waterbirth, delivering over 1000 waterbabies without a single complication related to the birth taking place in the water!
 In fact, over 40% of our clients choose to have Waterbirths.

 When our clients express the desire for a waterbirth, we provide them with a consent form outlining the circumstances in which water labor and birth can occur.
 During active labor, we stay with the woman almost continuously.
 We monitor the mom and baby very carefully minute to minute, assessing the safety of laboring and delivering in the tub.
 We strongly believe that the key to safety is the presence and assessment of the midwife.